priyam864/Game2048/README.md

-# Game2048
-"Implementation of the 2048 game in Java with a Swing-based GUI, featuring smooth controls and real-time score tracking."
-Here’s an extended version of the README with steps on how to play after running the game:

----

 # 2048 Game in Java

 This is a simple implementation of the 2048 game using Java and Swing.
 The game involves merging tiles of the same value on a 4x4 grid to reach the 2048 tile.